ClarisAn/student-result-manager/README.md

 - Student management: Add, view and delete student records.
 - Result management:  Add, view and delete courses.
-- Course Managment:  Add and view student results
+- Course Managment:  Add and view student results.

 ### Contributing

 Contributions are welcome!
 If you find any issues or want to enhance the application, feel free to open a pull request.

+### Future Features

+1. User Authentication (0Auth2)
+   User registration and login functionality to ensure secure access.
+   Different user roles with appropriate permissions.
+2. Functional tests
+3. Performance test

 ### Contact